hdscalecollab/diversity-trajectories/README.md

 # diversity-trajectories
-Repository for "Exploring Racial and Ethnic Diversity Trajectories and Diabetes Prevalence in the United States" code
+Repository for "Exploring Racial and Ethnic Diversity Trajectories and Diabetes Prevalence in the United States" code; paper here: https://doi.org/10.1016/j.socscimed.2026.119205

 ## File structures in this repository: